kevinchappell/formBuilder/CONTRIBUTING.md

 gulp
 ```

 The above code will clone the repo, install the required `node_modules` and run the default `gulp` task.
-You should now have a locally running version of the demo page.
+You should now have a locally running version of the formBuilder demo.

-## Documentation
+## Getting Started
+If you've followed the above steps you're ready to start making changes.
+All changes to the plugin should be made in the `/src` directory.
+The gulp build process will transpile, lint and concatenate the contents of `/src` into the files found in `/dist`.
+Any changes made in the `/dist` will be lost once the build process is run.

 For more information on build processes, editing fonts or adding custom fields please see the documentation [here](http://formbuilder.readthedocs.org/en/latest/).

 ## Notes